Same-Sex Couples Sue For The Right To Marry In Japan

 Thirteen same-sex couples have filed a lawsuit in Japan arguing that the country's rejection of same-sex marriage violates their constitutional rights.
 It's the first such lawsuit in the country, Japan Times reports.

-While no laws on the books technically prohibit same-sex marriage, Japan's government has interpreted the constitution's marriage provisions to only permit only marriage between heterosexual couples.
+While no laws on the books technically prohibit same-sex marriage, Japan's government has interpreted the constitution's marriage provisions to only permit marriage between heterosexual couples.
 But that reading ignores other parts of the constitution that guarantee equality, lawyers for the couples say.

 "The constitution gives you the right to pursue happiness and equality before the law," said Yoshie Yokoyama, one of the group's lawyers, according to the South China Morning Post.
-"Not recognising same sex marriage violates this."
+"Not recognising same-sex marriage violates this."

 Article 24 of the Japanese constitution states that "Marriage shall be based only on the mutual consent of both sexes and it shall be maintained through mutual cooperation with the equal rights of husband and wife as a basis."
 Most municipal governments won't accept the paperwork needed to register marriages between same-sex couples, the Post reports.